Thomast2001/Wizard-Duels/README.md

-# Wizard Duels - Multiplayer Game README
+# Wizard Duels - README

 ## Introduction
 Welcome to Wizard Duels, a real-time multiplayer game.
 This README serves as a guide to help you understand the game, and how to set it up to play.
 Wizard Duels is built using vanilla JavaScript and utilizes Socket.IO for real-time communication between players.